Inclusive Treatment for LGBTQ Community

 Treatment for LGBTQ Individuals With Eating Disorders

-In our Amherst, Mass., South Windsor, Conn., and Guilford, Conn. clinics, lower levels of care include a dedicated treatment track and programming specific to LGBTQ populations.
+In our Amherst, Mass., South Windsor, Conn., and Guilford, Conn. clinics, we are proud to offer a dedicated treatment track with programming specific to LGBTQ population.
 This includes:

 - Process groups deepening support around gender, sexual orientation, family/relationships, body image and other LGBTQ-specific issues

 - Skills building aimed at self-acceptance, validation and stabilization of disordered eating behaviors